MichaelHurst97/Noizier/README.md

 **HPF and LPF dials:** Can be used to apply a highpass and lowpass filter (fixed 36db per octave slope each)

 **Keytrack button:** Enables a fake pitch mode.
-Here, a lowpass filter is applied to the signal depending on the note you are playing
+Here, a lowpass filter is applied to the signal depending on the note you are playing.
+Ranges from C0 to C7

 Sources